ericclemmons/ericclemmons.github.io/_posts/2014-04-11-copying-databases-in-node.md

 - [Knex.js][knex] for the DBAL.
 - [ProgressBar][progress] for the progress bar.

-The premise is to copy `N` rows that roughly equat to `M` amount of memory.
+The premise is to copy `N` rows that roughly equate to `M` amount of memory.

 #### 1. Setup dependencies